Entrepreneurship and Innovation: Changing the World Via Venture Creation (CLOSED)

 Participants are expected to bring laptops for this class.

-Jack McGourty, Ph.D., is the Director of Community and Global Entrepreneurship at the Columbia Business School and a faculty member teaching graduate courses in entrepreneurship, venture creation, and economic development in emerging markets.
-Prior to joining the Columbia Business School, he was Vice Dean at The Fu Foundation School of Engineering and Applied Science.
-Over the past 16 years, he has been an active member of the University's entrepreneurial community, establishing an undergraduate minor in tech entrepreneurship, teaching core and advanced courses in entrepreneurship, and launching the federally-funded Columbia University-Harlem Small Business Development Center, which offers technical assistance to local entrepreneurs and small business owners.
-Jack founded and directs Venture for All®, a global program designed to educate aspiring entrepreneurs and build capacity for high-potential startup ventures in emerging markets, with the ultimate goal of enhancing entrepreneurial ecosystems in support of regional innovation and economic development.
+Jack McGourty Ph.D. is Director of Community and Global Entrepreneurship at the Columbia Business School and a faculty member teaching graduate courses in entrepreneurship, venture creation, and economic development in emerging markets.
+Prior to joining the Columbia Business School, Jack was Vice Dean at Columbia’s Fu Foundation School of Engineering and Applied Science.
+Over the past 18 years, he has been an active member of the University's entrepreneurial community, establishing an undergraduate minor in tech entrepreneurship, teaching core and advanced courses in entrepreneurship, and launching the federally-funded Columbia University-Harlem Small Business Development Center, which offers technical assistance to local entrepreneurs and small business owners.
+Jack founded and directs Venture for All®, a global program designed to educate aspiring entrepreneurs and build capacity for high potential startup ventures in emerging markets, with the ultimate goal of enhancing entrepreneurial ecosystems in support of regional innovation and economic development.

 Specific course information, such as hours and instructors, are subject to change at the discretion of the University.